GoTeamEpsilon/purpose/README.md

 ## Education

 If you are a university student looking to supplement your studies with practical open source work, please consider joining us.
-Having real-life experience, good grades, and a resume filled with open source accomplishments will help you in the long run.
+Having real-world experience, good grades, and a resume filled with open source accomplishments will help you in the long run.

 ## Projects